DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 	100 -> ERROR_6
 }
 ```
-Note that the final alteration (in this case `ERROR_6`, always covers the remaining `PercentSlot`s up to and including 100.
-This can result in a very weird proportions where there are not a lot of `PercentSlot`s left.
+Note that the final alteration (in this case `ERROR_6`, always covers the remaining `Percent`s up to and including 100.
+This can result in a very weird proportions where there are not a lot of `Percent`s left.
 Although these outcomes are unintuitive and therefore not very user-friendly, the common usecase for these disruptions is so